 The most recent fair value assessment was performed by independent consultant engineers and valuers AECOM New Zealand Limited.
-The valuation is effective as at 30 June 2023 and resulted in a weighted average increase of \$3.2m compared to FY22.
-The Company has considered that this movement is not sufficiently material to warrant the recognition of any fair value adjustment for the year ended 30 June 2023.
+The valuation is effective as at 30 June 2024 and resulted in a suggested increase in value of \$0.4m The Company has considered that this movement is not sufficiently material to warrant the recognition of any fair value adjustment for the year ended 30 June 2024.

 Revaluations will continue to be undertaken at least three yearly in line with the current revaluation cycle of the Company.
+The last revaluation was as at 30 June 2022.